nightguarder/FullDevLekce9/README.md

 # REST API with Express and MongoDB
-This template provides a minimal setup to connect to MongoDB Atlas using ExpressJS with credentials.
+- This template provides a minimal setup to connect to MongoDB Atlas using ExpressJS with credentials.

 ![Schema](./public/schema.png)

-## Ukol

-__Cílem tohoto úkolu je implementovat CRUD operace v databázi__

-### První varianta - Blog (easy mode)

-- vytvoř schéma pro články a autory
-- implementuj **CRUD** operace pro články i autory

 ## Project setup